rpinsler/info-retrieval/README.md

 The easiest way to use the applications is to run `python run_app.py` and follow the instructions.
 If you want to call the functions directly (e.g. to build a UI on top), follow the steps below.

-**Hint:** If you get a memory error, try to reduce the number of topics.

 #### Finding popular topics ####
 By sending a query (i.e. a year), the application can retrieve all titles from the paper published in that year and find the most popular topics.
 ```python